synic/dockerman/README.md

 ### `doot.opt`

-You can pass one or more `doot.opt` arguments to the `doot.cmd` decorator.
+You can pass one or more `doot.opt` arguments to the `doot.task` decorator.
-These will set up argument options for your command, using the `argparse` module.
+These will set up argument options for your task, using the `argparse` module.
 They are passed directly to `parser.add_argument`, so they have the same parameters.
 See https://docs.python.org/3/library/argparse.html#the-add-argument-method for